kkcmah/ro-costume-viewer-frontend/README.md

 Runs linter and lets you know if there are any issues among .ts and .tsx files.

+### `npm run cypress:open`

+First, ensure that the backend is running in test mode i.e. `npm run start:test`

+Opens Cypress for testing.
+Tests are located in cypress/integration/mine.

 ### `npm test`

-Testing will be implemented later on...
-Jest and Cypress are the planned tools for this.
+This currently doesn't do anything.
+Jest and/or Cypress (from above) are the planned tools for this.

 ### `npm build`